The Bankrate promise

 Geico | Bankrate Score 4.7 out of 5

-Why we picked this carrier: Geico offers the lowest average annual rates for adding a college student to their parents’ car insurance policy on our list.
+Why we picked this carrier: Geico offers the lowest average annual full coverage rate when adding an 18-year-old college student to their parents’ car insurance policy on our list.

 If you’re looking for cheap car insurance, you may want to get a quote from Geico.
-Geico’s average annual cost for full coverage car insurance for 18-year-olds on their parents’ policy is $1,519, the lowest rate on our list.
-By taking advantage of distant student and good student discounts, the average student rate comes down to $1,269 per year for full coverage.
-College students may also be able to get other discounts to bring down the cost of the auto policy.
-Geico also offers discounts for membership in several organizations.
+Geico’s average annual cost for full coverage car insurance for 18-year-olds on their parents’ policy is $2,409 per year with a student discount.
+College students may also be able to qualify for other discounts to further bring down the cost, like Geico’s discounts for membership in several organizations.
 The company received a high Bankrate Score of 4.7 for its wide range of discounts and low average premiums.
-However, the company lost a few points for its lack of gap coverage and high number of complaints filed with the NAIC.
-And, unlike some of its competitors, Geico does not offer a 24-hour helpline.
+However, the company lost a few points for its lack of gap coverage and above-baseline number of complaints filed with the NAIC.
+Unlike some of its competitors, Geico does not offer a 24-hour helpline.

 Learn more: Geico insurance review

 Progressive | Bankrate Score 4.4 out of 5